-If you are looking to send high volume emails, you need an extremely robust emailing infrastructure with high deliverability.
+If you are looking to send high volume emails, you need an extremely robust emailing infrastructure with a high email deliverability rate.

 SendX is capable of this kind of work.

 SendX has sent more than tens of billions of emails, and we have worked with more than 3,000 companies to help ease the pains of sending high-volume emails.
 We have high delivery rates, affordable plans, intuitive UI, and 24/7 world-class customer service.

 You can try the full range of features of the platform for free for the first 14-days.
 No credit card or long sign up process required.
 You can sign up by clicking the button on the right and get quick access.

 You will read the general advice to personalize the message or segment your list all over the internet.
 And it’s not wrong.
 You do get the benefits of increased engagement and greater brand reputation.

 But these efforts are not always the most efficient route.
 Sometimes, you need to send the same email to everyone on your list.
 For example, in the case of newsletters, event updates, app features, etc.